-Food Service Plan 2016-2017
+Food Service Plan 2017-2018

 - 1. Service Aims and Objectives - 1.1 The main aim of the Food Safety Service is to protect public health by ensuring that food produced or consumed in Midlothian is safe to eat.
 We also check that food is described in a way that allows the consumer to make informed choices about what they eat. - 1.2 The Service carries out the statutory duties which are required of Midlothian Council as a Food Authority. - 1.3 A mapping of how the Service contributes to the Midlothian Single Plan priorities is given at Table 1. - 1.4 The Council has adopted local performance indicators to measure how well the service carries out its work.
-These indicators are: - the percentage of planned food premises inspections achieved - as an outcome measure, the percentage of businesses deemed to be broadly compliant with food legislation. - 1.5 The Food Safety Service Plan has been prepared in accordance with the requirements of the Food Standards Agency Framework Agreement on Official Food and Feed Controls by Local Authorities issued in April 2010.
-It covers the financial year from 1st April 2016 to 31st March 2017. - 2.
-Background - 2.1 Profile of Local Authority
+These indicators are: - the percentage of planned food premises inspections achieved; and - as an outcome measure the percentages of businesses deemed to be broadly compliant with food legislation. - 1.5 The Food Safety Service Plan has been prepared in accordance with the requirements of the Food Standards Agency Framework Agreement on Official Food and Feed Controls by Local Authorities issued in April 2010.
+It covers the financial year from 1st April 2017 to 31st March 2018.

+2. Background

+2.1 Profile of Local Authority

-Midlothian Council is located to the south of Scotland's capital city Edinburgh and serves a growing population currently of about 86,200 .
-Midlothian is experiencing higher than the Scottish average for population growth and housing development.
+Midlothian Council is located to the south of Scotland's capital city Edinburgh and serves a growing population currently of about 86,200.
+Midlothian is now pro rata, the fastest expanding area of Scotland for population growth and housing development.
 The Council is one of the smallest in Scotland covering a geographical area of 35,527 hectares.
 Midlothian shares its borders with East Lothian, Edinburgh City and Scottish Borders.
 Public services, including local government, education and the health service, comprise 31% of Midlothian's employment.
-Rates of unemployment are higher than in other parts of Scotland.
 The food and retail industry sectors account for about 28% of the workforce - more than 99% of these being small or medium sized enterprises.
 The main population centres are Dalkeith, Bonnyrigg and Penicuik but much of the area is rural in nature with small towns and villages.